flayerlabs/xmtp-flaunchy/SYSTEM_ARCHITECTURE.md

 ## 1. Application Initialization & Main Flow

-This diagram shows the complete startup process from environment loading to the message processing loop, including XMTP client creation and component initialization with monitoring.
+This diagram shows the complete startup process from environment loading to the message processing loop, including XMTP client creation and component initialization with enhanced monitoring and stream failure handling.

 ```mermaid
 graph TD